 Rails DRY Controllers

-TL;TR: The completed repository if you would like to jump straight to the code.
+TLTR: The completed repository, if you would like to jump straight to the code.

 Setup

-Create a new rails project: rails new rails_dry --database=postgresql and run the migrations: rails db:migrate.
+Create a new Rails project: rails new rails_dry --database=postgresql and run the migrations: rails db:migrate.

 We will create three resources to look at standard CRUD operations :